gautham-eswar/latest_try/DEPLOYMENT.md

-# Deployment Guide for Resume-O
+# Deployment Guide for Resume-O on Render

 This guide provides comprehensive instructions for deploying the Resume-O application to Render, including setup, configuration, troubleshooting, monitoring, maintenance, and security best practices.